 Things are even worse back in court.
 “Are we to be subjected to more chicanery, Sagacity?” tongue-twists the Valeyard.
 The Inquisitor then challenges the Doctor’s criticism of the Matrix: “Are you questioning its veracity?”
 At this point, Pip and Jane show remarkable restraint – stopping short of mentioning the Doctor’s tenacity, or the Valeyard’s capacity for mendacity.

 The trial winds up in a two-part finale, which is again an improvement on what has gone before.
 The revelation that the Valeyard is a demonic alter ego of the Doctor, dropped stylishly into casual chit-chat by the Master, cannons the story into entertaining new territory.
-Valeyard actor Michael Jayston – Trial’s one true star and great redeemer – is at his sneering best as we’re taken on a lively adventure into the dream world of the Matrix.
+Valeyard actor Michael Jayston – Trial’s great redeemer – is at his sneering best as we’re taken on a lively adventure into the dream world of the Matrix.
 With only about 45 minutes left to go, the story finally shifts into third gear.

 Looking at these 14 episodes as a whole, it’s during the courtroom scenes that we most keenly mourn what might have been.
 It’s clear that no one involved in making this season ever stopped to ask themselves what the Doctor was on trial for.
 I don’t mean the specific charges he faces in the dock, but what the viewer was supposed to take from the experience.
 The trial is a rotten idea, but might at least have served an opportunity to redefine and relaunch the programme.
 With better scripts and greater clarity of thought, the Doctor could have vigorously defended everything he believes in, and reminded a weary audience why they once loved him.